josh-collinsworth/joco-sveltekit/src/lib/content/posts/fire-matt.md

 Besides, the type of shady financial dealings this lawsuit alleges are very much in keeping with what we've already seen from Matt in this case.

+There's also [a second lawsuit from 2022](https://freewp.com/wp-content/uploads/2024/10/Complaint-MATTHEW-C.-MULLENWEG-CGC-22-600095.pdf) (brought by the same lawyer), for similar claims as the first; low pay for unbearable working conditions, this time brought by a former assistant.
+[Here's another quick summary](https://x.com/trentlapinski/status/1845718004673265722).

 </Update>

 <Update date="10/15/24" title="Matt responds to the 'other lawsuits'" id="">

-There's also [a second lawsuit from 2022](https://freewp.com/wp-content/uploads/2024/10/Complaint-MATTHEW-C.-MULLENWEG-CGC-22-600095.pdf) (brought by the same lawyer), for similar claims as the first; low pay for unbearable working conditions, this time brought by a former assistant.
-[Here's another quick summary](https://x.com/trentlapinski/status/1845718004673265722).

-[Matt's spoken out about both of those, as of today](https://ma.tt/2024/10/other-lawsuits/), claiming they're baseless.
+[Matt speaks out about both of those suits from 2022](https://ma.tt/2024/10/other-lawsuits/), claiming they're baseless.
 He says the lawyer who filed both suits coerced both workers into filing and basically made everything up as a way to get money.
 He (predictably) claims this is all part of the "smear campaign" against him, and that he's fighting the cases because they're baseless, and he doesn't want to encourage more people to make stuff up.

 I acknowledge there's no way to know who's telling the truth here, but I maintain my position that we should take the claims seriously and not take Matt's word for it or extend the benefit of the doubt unevenly (particularly since all of this is exactly what we could expect Matt to say whether or not he was guilty).